oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 ## 2. Helidon and Databases

-Unlike SPRING with the SPRINGData projects microprofile (and thus Helidon) to not currently have a built in mechanism for accessing databases.
+Unlike SPRING with the SPRINGData projects microprofile (and thus Helidon) does not currently have a built in mechanism for accessing databases.
 This is however something that is being looked at and hopefully at some point there will be a Microprofile standard for accessing data which Helidon can implement.
 At that point these labs will be updated to reflect the changes.

-However, just because Microprofile and thus Helidon do not have a set of data access annotations and abstractions themselves does not mean you can't access databases (and other persistence solutions) from with Helidon microservcies.
+However, just because Microprofile and thus Helidon do not have a set of data access annotations and abstractions themselves does not mean you can't access databases (and other persistence solutions) from with Helidon microservices.
 You simply use the existing technologies such as the Java Persistence API (JPA) and the JTA (Java Transaction API)

 In this set of lab modules we will look at how we can combine those with Helidon techniques such as the configuration mechanisms to implement database accesses.